Iberian Wolf: Profile and Information

 Iberian Wolf

-The Iberian wolf (Canis lupus signatus) also called the Spanish wolf, is a recognised subspecies of the grey wolf.
+The Iberian wolf (Canis lupus signatus), also called the Spanish wolf, is a recognized subspecies of the grey wolf.

-Due to population damages and controls to livestock, Iberian wolves are, currently, the only wolf species in Western Europe whose hunting remains legal, but only in Spain.
+Due to population damages and controls on livestock, Iberian wolves are, currently, the only wolf species in Western Europe whose hunting remains legal, but only in Spain.

 DomainEukaryota